-We're not saying you should throw out that $100 pair of yoga pants you've got chillin' in your closet, but you should open yourself up to some of these other brands that are pretty impressive.
+Go ahead, cling to that $150 hoodie you've got chillin' in your closet for as long as you can, but expand your activewear wardrobe by opening yourself up to some of these other brands that are pretty impressive.

 This company makes absolutely stunning sports bras with fancy backs that would make any one want to try out a backless top.
 But they also make perfect leggings for hot yoga that manage to be both effortlessly comfortable as well as highly stylish.
 I get compliments on my Onzie pants all the time.
 The skull print, in particular, has been a big hit.